 All homes and business experience wear and tear.
-If you own or manage a property you are well aware of the effort that must be put in to keep everything in working order.
+If you own or manage a property you are well aware of the effort that must be put in to keeping everything in working order.
 There seems to be a constant flow of repairs and maintenance.
 From keeping floors clean, to making sure all the bathrooms work, to keeping that lawn looking nice and healthy there are a multiple of things to stay on top off.
-Repairing and maintaining an electrical system is a top property because of how much of our everyday lived revolve around technologies that need electrical power to operate.
+Repairing and maintaining an electrical system is a top priority for residential home owners because of how much of our everyday lives revolve around technologies that need electrical power to operate.

-Electrical issues like flickering lights, or faulty outlets,are especially difficult to diagnose and troubleshoot.
-This is because,a property’s electrical system is a complex network of cabling, panels, and different connections.
+Electrical issues like flickering lights, or faulty outlets, are electrical repairs that are especially difficult to diagnose and troubleshoot.
+This is because a property’s electrical system is a complex network of cabling, electrical panels, and different connections.
 An issue in one part of an electrical circuit can cause issues that affect multiple aspects of a property’s electrical system.
 For example, if the lights go out in one room, the problem may be located in an area of the electrical system that is not even located in that room.

-Routine maintenance can save you from the headaches of having to do repairs by helping prevent problems before they start.
+Routine maintenance can save you from the headaches of having to do repairs, or installing or upgrading systems by helping prevent problems before they start.
 Let’s take a look at some quick electrical system maintenance tips:

 - Be careful not to overload a power outlet with too many appliances or devices.
 Plugging in too many things into a power outlet is a common mistake people make especially around the holidays.
 In fact, there is always a rise in the number of electrical fires during Christmas time, due to all the extra lights people are plugging in.
 Too many connections on a single power outlet will cause circuit breakers to trip.
 It will also cause the outlets to overheat, and will increase the chance for an electrical fire.